Energy-Efficiency Rebates and Services in Connecticut

 You may be eligible for a $400 cash rebate if you replace your old, inefficient electric water heater with an efficient heat pump water heater.
 Qualifying systems must be ENERGY STAR-qualified with an Energy Factor of 2.0 or greater and must be installed before December 31, 2011.

 Ductless heat pumps and geothermal systems

 Utility customers who are heating their homes with electric baseboards or wall heaters, or who are building new homes and want a better way to control the temperature, can benefit from noticeable energy savings by installing energy-efficient ductless heat pump systems or geothermal systems.
-Systems are eligible for substantial rebates from CL&P in additional to significant federal tax credits.
+Systems are eligible for substantial rebates from CL&P in addition to significant federal tax credits.

 Solar photovoltaic systems

-Residential, nonprofit and governmental utility customers interested in installing solar photovoltaic (PV) systems in their homes or buildings are eligible for rebates from the Connecticut Clean Energy Fund (now part of the Clean Energy Finance and Investment Authority) that cover a percentage of installation and equipment costs.
+Residential, nonprofit, and governmental utility customers interested in installing solar photovoltaic (PV) systems in their homes or buildings are eligible for rebates from the Connecticut Clean Energy Fund (now part of the Clean Energy Finance and Investment Authority) that cover a percentage of installation and equipment costs.
 Rebates are offered through designated participating solar PV installers.